 More basic error examples

-Beyond spelling mistakes, there’s many other basic errors it’s easy to make.
+Beyond spelling mistakes, there are many other basic errors it’s easy to make.
+For example, too much passive voice.
+Our first articles were guilty of this.
+Sorry.

 It’s something you pick up from academia and the business world.
-Writing reports that force you to speculate.
+Writing reports which force you to speculate.
 To not have a definite opinion without tons of evidence, so you end up using the passive voice.
 But the passive voice means more words to make your point.
-This isn’t great for the reader.
+Not great for the reader.

 How to eliminate basic mistakes